-We invest mainly in common stocks of large and midsize companies outside the United States, with a focus on value stocks.
-Value stocks are those that we believe are currently undervalued by the market.
-If we are correct and other investors ultimately recognize the value of the company, the price of its stock may rise.
-We invest mainly in developed countries, but may invest in emerging markets.
 We may consider, among other factors, a company's valuation, financial strength, growth potential, competitive position in its industry, projected future earnings, cash flows and dividends when deciding whether to buy or sell investments.
+We may also consider other factors that we believe will cause the stock price to rise.
 We may also use derivatives, such as futures, options, certain foreign currency transactions, warrants and swap contracts, for both hedging and non-hedging purposes.